develax/RazorExpress/docs/overview.md

 ```

 Since the *Razor-Express* engine must somehow distinguish server-side JavaScript from HTML markup we use the `@` symbol.
 The `@` just tells the engine's parser that JavaScript server-side code or expression starts after this character.
 This is the minimum intervention in HTML markup [compared to other existing markup engines](https://github.com/DevelAx/RazorExpress#a-brief-comparison-of-syntax-of-nodejs-layout-engines).

-### Reserved keywords

-- `Section`

-When an `@` symbol is followed by a *Razor-Express reserved keyword*, it transitions into Razor-specific markup.
-Otherwise, it transitions into plain JavaScript.

 ### A simple example of Razor-Express markup
 ```HTML+Razor